 - University News and Stories

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty presented at virtual workshops, collaborated with other experts in their field, and led a lecture series.
+Recently, faculty published journal articles and presented at domestic and international conferences.

 Nadiana Acevedo ’24 isn’t afraid of a challenge.
 When she set out to investigate the effects of an anti-cancer drug this summer, she discovered that sometimes the best learning experiences can come from trial and error.

 George W. Karpus ’68 was honored during Laurentian Weekend 2022 for his prolific contributions to St. Lawrence University and its Division III athletics program.
 As alumni, parents, and others came back to enjoy the weekend celebrations, nearly 200 Laurentians gathered for the naming of the George W. Karpus ’68 Atrium.

 The Scarlet & Brown Stories team sat down with President Kathryn A. Morris and discussed her first year on campus, three strategic initiatives for the year ahead, the upcoming Inauguration, and some of her St. Lawrence and North Country favorites.